By Plane or by Sea

 The international airports are located in Cebu, Clark, Davao, General Santos, Iloilo, Kalibo, Laoag, Manila, Puerto Princesa, and Zamboanga.
 Major cruise liners also stop at the port of Manila.

 The Ninoy Aquino International Airport (NAIA) Terminals 1, 2, and 3 in Manila are the premier gateways.
 They serve more than 30 airlines that fly to different cities around the world.

 The Mactan-Cebu International Airport (MCIA) in Lapu-Lapu City handles regular flights from China, Hong Kong, Japan, Korea, Malaysia, Qatar, and Singapore, as well as chartered flights from the United States and other major travel capitals.

 Davao International Airport (also known as Francisco Bangoy International Airport) handles flights from Singapore and other chartered flights.

 The Diosdado Macapagal International Airport (DMIA) at the Clark Special Economic Zone in Angeles City, Pampanga currently services low-cost or budget airlines and chartered flights while, Subic in Olongapo City services both chartered and cargo planes.

 Laoag International Airport in Ilocos Norte services flights from Hong Kong, Macau, and Taiwan.

-Nationals from Norway, Finland, Iceland, and Sweden may enter the Philippines without a visa and stay for a maximum of thirty (30) days, provided they are holders of a passport valid at least six (6) months beyond the period of stay in the Philippines, and present a return or outward bound ticket to their country of origin or to a next country of destination.
+Nationals from Norway and Iceland may enter the Philippines without a visa and stay for a maximum of thirty (30) days, provided they are holders of a passport valid at least six (6) months beyond the period of stay in the Philippines, and present a return or outward bound ticket to their country of origin or to a next country of destination.

 If you wish to stay for more than 30 days, you can also get a tourist visa from the Philippine Embassy before you travel, which will allow you an initial 59-day stay.
 Please see our Visa section for more info.